-- 6.1 Suspension and Demotion: Private and Social housing related debt to consider: rent arrears/fees and charges/court costs and bed and breakfast charge arrears (all former or current).
+6.1 Suspension and Demotion: Private and Social housing related debt to consider: rent arrears/fees and charges/court costs and bed and breakfast charge arrears (all former or current).
 Consideration should also be given to arrears caused by welfare benefit reforms.
 Debt also has to be non-statute barred (less than 6 years old) to warrant suspension/demotion.
-We would exclude debt included in a Debt Recovery Order. - 6.2 For arrears/debt of £1000 or above an applicant will be suspended and unable to bid unless they have: entered into a repayment plan with the former and current landlord; made a minimum of 13 consecutive weekly payments at an agreed level and repaid a minimum of 25% of the debt (although the Homesearch partners reserve the right to relax this criteria in exceptional circumstances) e.g. questions to consider may be is the person homeless?
+We would exclude debt included in a Debt Recovery Order.

+6.2 For arrears/debt of £1,000 or above, or 8 weeks net private rent an applicant may be suspended and unable to bid unless they have: entered into a repayment plan with the former and current landlord; made a minimum of 13 consecutive weekly payments at an agreed level and repaid a minimum of 25% of the debt (although the Homesearch partners reserve the right to relax this criteria in exceptional circumstances) e.g. questions to consider may be is the person homeless?
 What are their current circumstances?
 Can they realistically be expected to meet this criteria?
-What was happening in the person's live when the debt was accrued?
+What was happening in theperson's live when the debt was accrued?
 Were they a vulnerable young person?
 Had they been in the care system?
 Were they experiencing domestic abuse? (not an exhaustive list).
-The repayment plan and payments should have begun no later than 14 days of the letter/email Homesearch send explaining that the applicant is being suspended from the register. - 6.3 Rent arrears/debt: We will demote an applicant for arrears/debt above £500 and below £1000.
-The same criteria as in Section 6.2 will apply i.e. generally if there's 13 consecutive weekly payments at an agreed level and repaid a minimum of 25% of the debt then demotion won't apply. - 6.4 Regular agreed payments should be maintained up to the point of an offer of accommodation.
-If this is not the case, the applicant will be given 48 hours to make up the missed payments otherwise the offer of a property will likely be withdrawn and the demotion/suspension re-applied. - 6.5 Only debts that are both recoverable and not statute barred (less than 6 years old) will be taken into consideration.
-Property related debts apply to both the applicant, spouse, joint applicant and partner of their prospective household. - 6.6 Clearing the debt circumvents the payment plan criteria, including where Monmouthshire Council's Housing Options Team uses funds to settle the debt.
+The repayment plan and payments should have begun no laterthan 14 days of the letter/email Homesearch send explaining that the applicant is being suspended from the register.

+6.3 Rent arrears/debt: We may demote an applicant for arrears/debt above £500, or above 4 weeks private rent, andbelow £1000.
+The same criteria as in Section 6.2 will apply i.e. generally if there's 13 consecutive weekly payments at an agreed level and repaid a minimum of 25% of the debt then demotion won't apply.

+6.4 Regular agreed payments should be maintained up to the point of an offer of accommodation.
+If this is not the case, the applicant will be given 48 hours to make up the missed payments otherwise the offer of a property will likely be withdrawn and the demotion/suspension re-applied.

+6.5 Only debts that are both recoverable and not statute barred (less than 6 years old) will be taken into consideration.
+Property related debts apply to both the applicant, spouse, joint applicant and partner of their prospective household.

+6.6 Clearing the debt circumvents the payment plan criteria, including where Monmouthshire Council's Housing Options Team uses funds to settle the debt.